 Their work helps organizations arrive at important decisions that aim at delivering technological solutions in a cost-effective way.
 They also communicate with stakeholders, facilitators, and potential partners to drive their results for growth.

 This is a job that requires the highest mathematical and technical acumen along with amazing communication skills.

 An Operations Manager deals with the management of designing and controlling a business’s operations.

 His job involves ensuring the smooth and efficient working of businesses in terms of resources and customer requirements.

-You will most likely end up working in banking systems, hospitals, companies, with suppliers, customers, and technology.
+You will most likely end up working in banking systems, hospitals, and companies, with suppliers, customers, and technology.

 Jobs after MBA in HR

 For those who like to manage the smooth running of an organization by helping the company focus on employee satisfaction, an MBA in HR is for you.

 You will learn how to deal with talent acquisition and get the best workforce to work for your company Not only that but you also get to communicate with everyone in your organization and ensure their well-being.